tlswg/tls13-spec/draft-ietf-tls-tls13.md

 This process consists of three steps: (1) verify that Y is not the point at infinity (O), (2) verify that for Y = (x, y) both integers are in the correct interval, (3) ensure that (x, y) is a correct solution to the elliptic curve equation.
-For these curves, implementers do not need to verify membership in the correct subgroup.
+For these curves, implementors do not need to verify membership in the correct subgroup.

 For X25519 and X448, the contents of the public value are the byte string inputs and outputs of the corresponding functions defined in {{RFC7748}}, 32 bytes for X25519 and 56